Integrated Curriculum Framework

 Figure 1: UNSW Integrated Curriculum Framework

-In developing the curriculum, a common starting point is to identify an overall rationale for the program, followed by writing Program Learning Outcomes (PLOs) and examining how these incorporate the university’s strategic intent and graduate capabilities.
+In developing the curriculum, a common starting point is to identify an overall rationale and distinctiveness of the program, followed by writing Program Learning Outcomes (PLOs) and examining how these incorporate the university’s strategic intent and graduate capabilities.
 The PLOs prescribe the knowledge, skills, and their applications, attributes and practices of a program.
-The PLOs incorporate the graduate capabilities, which identify the university’s expectations that all UNSW students should achieve a set of generic abilities and skills on graduation.
+The PLOs map to the UNSW graduate capabilities, which identify the university’s expectations that all UNSW students should achieve a set of generic abilities and skills on graduation.
 Once PLOs are defined, Course Learning Outcomes (CLOs) are developed, with each CLO articulating clear links to one or more PLO.
 At the course level, each course may well have links to some but not all Graduate Capabilities as these are associated with the totality of student learning experiences across the years of their study at UNSW.
 Once the CLOs are defined, the course components and assessments are developed, again articulating clear links between each component and aligned with the CLOs.
 Once courses are taught and students have been assessed, an evaluation process can be undertaken, providing data on the degrees and levels of success students have in achieving the CLOs and PLOs set.
 The evaluation data can also be used to support the assessment of the effectiveness of the courses and the program with students evidencing achievement of the generic graduate capabilities.

 Standard terms to describe the curriculum structure

 Standard terms to describe the curriculum structure are used to describe the components within the Integrated Curriculum Framework:

 - UNSW Strategic Intent establishes the institution’s aspirations, and broadly defines what students may expect to experience when undertaking an UNSW program or one of its courses.